joao-svalencar/letsRept/cran-comments.md

   - Tests using online resources are skipped on CRAN using `skip_on_cran()` and `Sys.getenv("NOT_CRAN")`.
 - Console output and progress feedback are now fully suppressible using `verbose` or `showProgress` arguments, where applicable.
 - The only exception is `reptTidySyn()`, which is an interactive console summary function (similar to `print()` or `summary()`), and is intended to produce console output by design.
-- This update is submitted shortly after the previous version to address important functional changes and new features that were not included in version 0.1.0.

 Thank you for your time and consideration.